iskenxan/FOCUSME/README.md

 # FOCUSME
-##Clean and usable application for focus on your work
+###Clean and usable application to focus on your work